-Unfortunately, the EU hasn't yet lifted the travel ban on US tourists.
-The ban will remain in place until positive COVID-19 test results in the US are at or below the EU average, which was 14 per 100,000 residents as of June 15th — compared to 107 per 100,000 in the US.
+The EU hasn't yet lifted its travel ban on US tourists.
+While the EU opened its borders to other tourists in July 2020, Americans are barred from entry until positive COVID-19 test results in the US are at or below the EU average.

 US-UK travel corridor may open for the holidays

 The two countries are working on final approvals for their plan, which will involve mandatory COVID-19 testing at the airport.